About the Campaign

 Afghan Women's Craft Project

 Our Afghan Women's Craft project raises additional funds for Afghan women and girls through on-line sales.
-All crafts are made by Afghan women.
+Crafts are made by Afghan women or provided by Afghan organizations.
 All proceeds go to benefit Afghan women and girls.

-The Feminist Majority Foundation has provided leadership for the feminist community on the issues faced by Afghan women and girls for the past twelve years.
-We have constantly briefed and provided materials to our colleagues about developments in the country and the needs of Afghan women led organizations, the Ministry of Women's Affairs, and the Afghan Independent Human Rights Commission.
+The Feminist Majority Foundation has provided leadership for the feminist community on the issues faced by Afghan women and girls for the past 16 years.
+We have constantly briefed and provided materials to our colleagues in other women’s and human rights organizations about developments in the country and the need of Afghan women led organization, the Ministry of Women’s Affairs, and the Afghan Independent Human Rights Coalition.
+We work in coalition with Afghan women’s organizations, as well as US and international women’s rights and human rights organizations.